-- Restore the IDE driver so that the OS can use this driver for its initial start. - Delete the registry keys of the mouse and keyboard and generate the registry keys again to ensure that the mouse and keyboard are available on the new cloud platform. - Restore the PV driver registry key to rectify driver installation failures and Xen driver conflicts. - Inject VirtIO drivers offline so that the OS can start without UVP VMTools installed. - Restore DHCP.
-The OS will dynamically obtain information such as the IP address based on the DHCP protocol.
+- Restore the IDE driver to enable the OS to use this driver for its initial start. - Delete the registry keys of the mouse and keyboard and generate the registry keys on the new platform to ensure that the mouse and keyboard are available. - Restore the PV driver registry key to rectify driver installation failures and Xen driver conflicts. - Inject the VirtIO driver offline so that the system can start without UVP VMTools installed. - Restore DHCP.
+The system will dynamically obtain information such as the IP address based on the DHCP protocol.

-7.7.4 How Do I Configure an ECS or Image File Before I Use It to Create an Image?
+7.8.4 How Do I Configure an ECS, BMS, or Image File Before I Use It to Create an Image?